Ouai’s Rose Hair & Body Oil Smells Like a Dream… But Can It Actually Do Anything for My Skin?

 A cult classic for good reason, Nuxe’s hair and body oil has been softening strands and sunbaked bodies for years.

-At a price tag that won’t make you wince (from $15 for 30 ml/ 1 oz), this oil may not smell quite as yummy as Ouai’s but will definitely pack in the moisture.
+At a price tag that won’t make you wince (from £12.50 on the Nuxe UK website/from $16.90 for 30 ml/ 1 oz on the Nuxe US website), this oil may not smell quite as yummy as Ouai’s but will definitely pack in the moisture.

 It’s also available in a gold shimmer version for those who really want to sparkle.